ndbroadbent/turbo-sprockets-rails3/README.md

 ### [wicked_pdf](https://github.com/mileszs/wicked_pdf)

-Some users have reported problems where the production server was attempting to compile assets.
-To fix this, you'll need to use the latest code on the master branch by adding the following line to your `Gemfile`:
+Some users have reported that their production server was attempting to compile assets.
+To solve this, you will need to use the latest code on the `wicked_pdf` master branch by adding the following line to your `Gemfile`:

 ```ruby
 gem 'wicked_pdf', :github => "mileszs/wicked_pdf"